katydecorah/katydecorah.github.io/code/_posts/2015-02-21-weaving-geojson.md

 The workflow ends up being painless.
 I can make updates to my data file and once Jekyll runs, my map updates.
 Also, I followed the same process with state data that I got from Mapbox, so I can do some state shape and data matchmaking.

-[Check out repo with all the files, data, and fun.](https://github.com/katydecorah/geojson-weaver) And, hey, guess what!
+[Check out repository with all the files, data, and fun.](https://github.com/katydecorah/geojson-weaver) And, hey, guess what!
 I wrote about building a GeoJSON file with Jekyll before &mdash; [Jekyll and GeoJSON](/code/jekyll-geojson/).